Information about recycling bags and containers in Bridgend County Borough.

 Please remember to place at the kerbside before 7.00am on your recycling collection day.

-If you need additional recycling bags or containers, please order them online:
+If you need additional recycling bags or containers, please order them on the Kier website:

 Orange Bag - Cardboard